 Police Observation Data

 Another crime-prevention project has been the purchase of another Police Observation Device (POD) that the Police Department will install at a busy intersection on the boulevard.
 PODs, which the Sac PD has installed at various locations throughout the city, have cameras that record what happens in the intersection, as well as a license plate reader device that sends the license plate numbers of passing vehicles to a database that police can search by time, date and location.
 Police can thus detect criminal activity and track down any vehicles involved.
 The Sac PD installed a City-purchased POD a year ago at the intersection of Stockton Blvd. and Fruitridge Road.
-Earlier this year, SBP paid for another POD, which was placed at Stockton and 47 th Avenue.
-SBP Board of Directors has approved the funds for the purchase of a second P.O.D. which will be installed where the Police Department deems it most useful early 2018.
+SBP paid for another two POD’s, which are placed at Stockton and 47 th Avenue and one installed where the Police Department deems it most useful for upcoming months.
 The three P.O.D’s on our corridor will aide the SBP in the area of focus on safety and security.

 Safety on Stockton Meeting